Sesquii/Task_aversion_system/task_aversion_app/docs/literature_findings.md

 **Relevance to Current System:**
 - Current system uses 0-100 scale (similar to 1-9/1-7 scales, just normalized)
+- **Updated Implementation:** System now breaks cognitive load into components per Cognitive Load Theory:
+  - **Mental Energy Needed** (Germane load): Mental effort to understand/process task
+  - **Task Difficulty** (Intrinsic load): Inherent complexity of the task
+  - **Extraneous load:** Excluded from stress calculation (as recommended by literature)
+- Cognitive components each weighted at 0.5 in stress formula (since they're components of what was one dimension)
-- System combines cognitive + emotional + physical into single stress metric
+- System combines mental_energy*0.5 + difficulty*0.5 + emotional + physical + aversion*2 into stress metric
-- **Gap:** Literature suggests these should be analyzed separately, not averaged
-- **Recommendation:** Consider tracking cognitive, emotional, and physical separately in analytics
+- **Validation:** Components tracked separately in analytics, aligned with literature recommendations

 **Formulas/Models Found:**
 - No specific formula for combining load types